Peace of mind: Inclusive culture + paid family leave has been saved

 At Deloitte, our family-friendly culture isn’t just about maternity leave.
 Our inclusive approach and expanded paid family leave program recognize changing family dynamics and evolving needs that emerge at different phases of life and career.

-Deloitte’s new paid family leave program gives our people up to 16 weeks of paid leave, which can be used for happy occasions—to bond with family after the arrival of a child—or for challenging ones, like the illness or incapacity of a spouse, partner, sibling, parent, or grandparent.
+Deloitte’s paid family leave program gives our eligible professionals up to 16 weeks of paid leave, which can be used for happy occasions—to bond with family after the arrival of a child—or for challenging ones, like the illness or incapacity of a spouse, partner, sibling, parent, or grandparent.
 It’s gender-neutral—fathers, sons, husbands, and brothers can take the leave, relieving some of the often seen cultural pressure on women to be the default caregiver.
 And it’s flexible.
 The time can be taken all at once or in increments as the need requires.

-The value of the new program may not be readily apparent to those who haven’t needed it.
+The value of the program may not be readily apparent to those who haven’t needed it.
 But it’s not hard to imagine what impact it can have.

-Amy Leonard, a communications manager in Deloitte Services LP, understands how the unexpected can change the course of one’s career.
+Amy Fields, a communications manager in Deloitte Services LP, understands how the unexpected can change the course of one’s career.
 Before joining Deloitte eight years ago, her 52-year-old father suffered a massive stroke.
 She dropped out of the workforce for a year while she and her mother dealt with the logistics of hospitalizations, doctor visits, insurance, and critical early rehabilitation.
-About Deloitte’s new paid leave program, Leonard says, “The fact that it even exists tells our people ‘We support you disconnecting and focusing on your family when you need to.’
+About Deloitte’s new paid leave program, Fields says, “The fact that it even exists tells our people ‘We support you disconnecting and focusing on your family when you need to.’
 That gives you real peace of mind.
 Because if something catastrophic happens to a loved one, believe me—your professional life is the last thing you want to be worried about.”

 It’s not just having programs in place that is important.
 There needs to be a workplace culture to support it, too.